 How Much Work Does an Office Printer Do?

-Small business printers come in all shapes and sizes to meet the needs of a wide range of businesses.
+Small business copiers and printers come in all shapes and sizes to meet the needs of a wide range of businesses.
 Printers often have a pages per minute (ppm) measurement as a part of their spec sheet.
 This number can help determine the right printer for a growing business.

 For example, an office printer in a small office of three people who only print a few pages per hour is not the same office printer deployed in an office with 15 people who print much more throughout the day.
 Consider team needs for printing, and then look for the small business printers that most closely satisfy those needs.